aytaceve/Psychic-Game/README.md

 # Psychic Game

 It is a javascript game.
 You have to find the letter correctly.
 You are gonna given number which represent how many time you can guess.
-Every time you guess the guessing number decrease one.
+Every time you guess the guessing number will decrease one by one.
 If you find the letter correctly which chosen by computer randomly, you will win.
+Or else you will lose.

 1. Guess what letter I'm thinking of